Frankopan family: History

 The Frankopans constantly supported the Catholic Church.
-In particular, Nikola Frankopan reconstructed the Holy House of Our Lady in 1294 in Tersatto (Trsat).
+In particular, Nikola Frankopan reconstructed the Holy House of Our Lady in 1294 in Trsat.
 It is recorded that in 1291, Nikola Frankopan sent a delegation to Nazareth to measure the Holy House after the House had been saved, presumably by the Crusaders, and brought to Trsat or Tersatto, on the Adriatic Coast where the Frankopans had a castle.
 In 1294 Nikola Frankopan, gave the Holy House to the Pope to be placed on Papal lands, at Loreto, near Ancona.

 Although the possessions of the family were exposed to every assault both from the east and the west, their power increased steadily until the 17th century when their lands reached further east.
 The Zrinski and Frankopan families came into closer affinity by marriage ties until in the eyes of the European courts they had become one of the most important families of Croatia.

 In 1420 the Swedish King Erik of Pomerania called Ivan VI Frankopan, the eldest son of the Croatian ban Nikola IV, to Sweden to accompany the Swedish King to the Holy Land and later to assist the King at the Court in Sweden.
 Ivan VI Frankopan lived in Sweden at intervals between 1420 and 1430.
 After his father's death he returned to his home country.
 His eldest son called Matthias (Matija) stayed in Sweden.

 In 1425 Emperor Sigismund confirmed the noble status of Nikola Frankopan referring to him as Niklas Frangiapan Comes de Begle, Segnie et Modrusse (Nikola Frankopan, Count of Krk, Senj and Modruš) using the Latin title of comes.
 He also granted the family the privileges of red wax, (Rotwachsprivilegien), i.e., the right to use red wax for their seals.
 Sigismund underlines at the end of this document that no one must ever dispute these rights of the family.

 Bernardin Frankopan's (1453–1529) paternal grandmother Dorothy was from a prominent Hungarian noble family, Garay, while his mother Isotta from Este family was Duchy of Ferrara of Ferrara.
 Through ancestry from royal Spanish families Bernardin had even Árpád ancestry (the Árpád dynasty founded the Kingdom of Hungary.)
 The Frankopan family was persecuted after the Zrinski-Frankopan conspiracy, where the Count Fran Krsto Frankopan participated in an uprising against Habsburg King Leopold I. He and his brother-in-law, Petar Zrinski were executed in Wiener Neustadt.

 The line of Stjepan II Frankopan, Ban of Croatia (d.
 1481), died out with Katarina Frankopan in the 16th century.
 The line of Sigismund Frankopan expired with Franjo Frankopan, Bishop of Eger in 1542.
 Another branch died out in 1572 with Franjo Frankopan, Ban of Croatia; and the Trsat branch died out with Fran Krsto Frankopan in 1671 (and in the female line with Maria Juliana Frankopan, married Countess of Abensberg und Traun and later Countess von Attems).